ContainerSolutions/terraform-examples/CONTRIBUTING.md

 ### CI Checks on Local Branch

+Warning: It may not work for forked repositories, these tests will also run with Pull Request.

 On every commit, the following tests run on all branches:

 - A `tflint` on all files ending with `tf`